Copyright © Giulia Skye 2021

 No, no, no, no, no. “Look, Sebastian, I—”

 “What now?”
-Helen squeaked, too afraid to look at what had caught Sebastian’s attention behind her.
+Helen was too afraid to look at what had caught Sebastian’s attention behind her.

-Turning round, Helen saw a crisply dressed middle-aged woman walking down the corridor toward them.
+Helen turned, bracing at the sight of a formidable, crisply dressed middle-aged woman walking down the corridor toward them.

 “In that case, I’m glad I caught you.
-Michael said they’d meet you both in the restaurant at six.”
+Michael said he and Evie will meet you both in the restaurant at six.”
 The woman smiled, then turned to Helen with an assessing gaze.
+“Sebastian tells me you write poetry.”

 “Who does he work for?”